apple0pi/allergy-detector/README.md

 This is a project inspired by my sister who has severe Ezcema allergies.
 Essentially, the user will be able to create a list of allergies and add, delete or view them.
-Users can also look up a beuaty product after to see if the product contains the ingredients they're allergic to.
+Users can also look up a beauty product after to see if the product contains the ingredients they're allergic to.

 This project was made in parallel with Capital One's Tech Mini Mester.